 Specify information under Basics.

 1 Choose a subscription type from the dropdown menu.
 2 If your company already has a resource group, select existing.
 If not, create new.
 3 Specify a name for your virtual machine.
 4 Specify the region in which you are creating the VM.
 5 Click Browse all public and private images, and search for the ThoughtSpot image.
-Click on it.
+Choose the ThoughtSpot Search & AI-driven Analytics (BYOL) image.
 6 Refer to Azure configuration options to choose a size for your VM that works for your cluster needs.
 7 Select SSH public key and specify a username.
 Note that this user is necessary for Azure VM creation, but the user does not exist in ThoughtSpot.
 You cannot log into ThoughtSpot, or

 sshinto the command line, with this user.

 8 Enter an SSH public key.
 You can choose use existing public key or generate new key pair, or contact ThoughtSpot support to obtain a public key.
 Note that this SSH public key is different from the SSH private key you use later, to ssh into your VM from the command line.
 This public key is necessary for Azure VM creation, but is not necessary at any later point.
 9 Choose allow selected ports.
 10 Open the necessary Inbound and Outbound ports to ensure that the ThoughtSpot processes do not get blocked.
 See the minimum port requirements.